reyhanneh-gh/react-quiz/README.md

-# 📝 React Interview Questions Test – Practice Project ⚛️💡🎯
+# 📝 React Interview Questions Test ⚛️💡
 A fully responsive and interactive quiz application built with **Tailwind CSS** and **Pure JavaScript**.
 This project presents a curated set of **100 React interview questions** fetched dynamically from a local JSON file.
 The questions are sourced from [Parnian School of Front-End](https://trainingsitedesign.ir/) and cover a wide range of React concepts — from fundamentals like **props and state** to advanced topics such as **React 19 features, Server Components, and hooks**.

 ---